-Not for a Direct term policy—we don’t require a medical exam.
-However, some other life insurance companies require a medical exam during the application process, which can be inconvenient.
-At Direct, all we ask is that you answer a few health-related questions.
-There are no doctor’s appointments to hassle with, no blood tests to feel woozy from, and no need to provide personal details like your height and weight.
+Some life insurance companies require a medical exam during the application process, which can be inconvenient.
+However, at Direct, all we ask is that you answer a few health-related questions.
+There are no appointments to hassle with, and no blood tests to feel woozy from.

 Question #6: Can I get insurance for my family?

-You can insure yourself, your spouse, and your child (min. age 18 years old, max. age 60 years old).
-In addition, your policy is guaranteed to renew for two years at the same rate with no regard to your health, giving you and your family peace of mind.
+With Direct, you can insure yourself, your spouse, and your children (min. age 1 year old, max. age 60 years old).
+In addition, your policy is guaranteed to renew for two years at the same level and rate with no regard to your health, giving you and your family peace of mind.

 Question #7: Am I too unhealthy to get life insurance?

-Probably not.
-It depends on the life insurance company you choose and what you mean by “unhealthy.”
-Some insurance companies require a full medical exam and ask you to provide your height and weight so they can calculate your body-mass index (BMI).
+Probably not, but it depends on the life insurance company, the type of life insurance policy, and what you mean by “unhealthy.”
+Some insurance companies require a full medical exam and ask you to provide your height and weight so they can calculate your body mass index (BMI).

-Other companies, like Direct Auto Insurance, (as mentioned above) don’t require a medical exam at all.
-We simply ask you to answer a few questions related to your health, none of which are related to your weight.
-The questions relate more to diseases, cancers, tumors, or disorders (like diabetes, high blood pressure, multiple sclerosis, acid reflux, asthma, etc.) that you may have been diagnosed with or treated for within the past year or two.
+Other companies, like Direct General Life Insurance Company (the carrier Direct Auto represents), don’t require a medical exam at all.
+We simply ask you to answer a few questions related to your health.
+The questions relate to diseases, cancers, tumors, or disorders (like diabetes, high blood pressure, multiple sclerosis, acid reflux, lung diseases other than asthma, etc.) that you may have been diagnosed with or treated for within the past year or two.
 Insurance companies know that no one is perfect, so don’t automatically assume that you won’t be eligible for coverage if you have a medical condition.

 Question #8: Can my beneficiary be someone other than my spouse?